Entrepreneurship and Self-Employment

 The Self Employment Starts with You (SESY) study used qualitative and survey data to examine self-employment as a strategy to improve career options and financial outcomes for individuals with a psychiatric disability.
 People who are labeled with mental disorders experience high rates of unemployment, discrimination, and lack of access to education and work opportunities.
 Self-employment can be a uniquely valuable option for improving career outcomes, and provide opportunities for creative and economic independence.
 The goal was to understand the experience of current business owners, and provide useful information to aspiring business owners.

 We are currently working with members of the Technical Advisory Panel on additional journal publications with results of the survey and interview data.
-These publications will be based on the topics adressed in each Research Brief listed below.
+These publications will be based on the topics addressed in each Research Brief listed below.

 Results are now available from the SESY study!
 Three research briefs addressing different topics in self-employment will be released in December 2017.
 These briefs are designed for the public, individuals with disabilities, policymakers, practitioners, and researchers.